JMndz11/web102_prework/README.md

 The following **optional** features are implemented:

-* [X] List anything else that you can get done to improve the app functionality!
-From previous courses I added a search bar that will match the games people search for.
+* [X] From previous courses I added a search bar that will match the games people search for.
 ## Video Walkthrough

 Here's a walkthrough of implemented features: